eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 RAM is an important system resource because of the following reasons:

 * Ram is a limited resource.
-Over time the public EOS blockchain RAM has increased from 64GB to 1KB per block.
-The supply of RAM constantly increases, yet its price accelerates at a slower pace.
+The public EOS blockchain started with 64GB of total RAM.
+After a brief period the block producers decided to increase the memory with 1KB per block.
+This way the supply of RAM constantly increases, yet its price accelerates at a slower pace.

-* The execution of actions to the blockchain uses RAM.
-RAM stores new account information for the blockchain.
-RAM also stores new records for tokens as well as holds their balance.
-Either the account that transfers the tokens or the account that accepts the new token type purchases Ram resources.
+* The execution of many actions by the blockchain uses RAM.
+For example, when a new account is created, it needs to store in the blockchain memory the new account's information.
+Also when an account accepts a token which did not hold before, a new record has to be created, somewhere in the blockchain memory, that holds the balance of the new token accepted.
+The blockchain memory, has to be purchased either by the account that transfers the tokens or by the account that accepts the new token type.

 * If a smart contract consumes all of its allocated RAM, it cannot store any additional information.
 To continue to save data in the blockchain database, one, or both of the following conditions must be met: